HamzaaMB/task-master/README.md

 - **Edit Icon**: The edit icon should be active while someone is editing, and an inactive icon to stop editing.

-- **Confirm Symbol**: A confirm symbol to send the update and dynamically render the component.

-- **Callback to Parent Component**: The callback to the parent component is set up for dynamic loading.
+- **Confirm Symbol**: A confirm symbol to send the update and dynamically render the component, the callback to the parent component is set up for dynamic loading.

-- **Enter Icon**: An enter icon while typing can be presented to indicate to users to press enter when done.
+- **Enter Icon**: An enter icon while typing can be presented to indicate to users to press enter when done typing task.

 - **Error Handling for Frontend**: Implement error handling for frontend, a notification service that sends notifications for any errors.